Privacy Policy

 We will use this information to:

-• Assess your creditworthiness and whether you can afford to take the product
+• Assess your creditworthiness and whether you can afford to take the product;

-• Assess your eligibility to products or services provided by us or our partners
+• Assess your eligibility to products or services provided by us or our partners;

-• Verify the accuracy of the data you have provided to us
+• Verify the accuracy of the data you have provided to us;

-• Prevent criminal activity, fraud and money laundering
+• Prevent criminal activity, fraud and money laundering;

-• Manage your account(s)
+• Manage your account(s);

-• Trace and recover debts
+• Trace and recover debts; and

-• Ensure any offers provided to you are appropriate to your circumstances
+• Ensure any offers provided to you are appropriate to your circumstances.

 If you sign a credit agreement with us, we will give details of your account(s) and how you manage it/them to the CRAs.
 We will continue to exchange information about you with CRAs while you are our customer.
 This includes: